-The full impact of the COVID-19 pandemic continues to evolve as the date of this report.
-As such, it is uncertain as to the full magnitude that the pandemic will have on the Company's financial condition, liquidity, and future results of operations.
-During the year ended December 31, 2021, the Company experienced an impact to productivity as a result of following social distancing guidelines and practicing personal protective measures.
-Notwithstanding, the Company has been able to operate substantially at capacity during the COVID-19 pandemic.
+The full impact of the COVID-19 pandemic and its ongoing effects continues to evolve as the date of this report.
+As such, it continues to be uncertain as to the full magnitude that the pandemic will have on the Company's financial condition, liquidity, and future results of operations.
+We were able to operate substantially at capacity during the COVID-19 pandemic.
 Management is actively monitoring the global situation on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-Given the daily evolution of the COVID-19 pandemic and the global responses to contain its spread, the Company is not able to estimate the full effects of the COVID-19 pandemic at this time, however, if the pandemic continues, it may continue to have an adverse effect on the Company's results of operations, financial condition, or liquidity.
+Given the daily evolution of the COVID-19 pandemic, its ongoing effects, and the global responses to the continuing crisis, we are not able to estimate the full effects of the COVID-19 pandemic and its ongoing effects at this time, however, if the ongoing effects of the COVID-19 pandemic continue or worsen, it may have an adverse effect on our results of operations, financial condition, or liquidity.